benlau/quickpromise/README.md

 4. Pure Javascript API
  1. Unlike QML component, it don’t need to declare before use it.
  2. The API interface is fully compatible with Promises/A+ standard.
 It is easy to get started.
+5. Extra API
-5. Q.setTimeout() - A implementation of setTimeout() function for QML.
+ 1. Q.setTimeout() - A implementation of setTimeout() function for QML.
+ 2. all()/allSettled()  - Create a promise object from an array of promises

 Instruction of use
 ==================